pydanny/django-la-facebook/docs/settings.rst

 a view) that points to a subclass of la_facebook.callbacks.default.
 The default value is "la_facebook.callbacks.default.default_facebook_callback"

-PROVIDER_SCOPE (optional) - a comma delimited string of permissions to ask for.
+PROVIDER_SCOPE (optional) - a list, of strings, of permissions to ask for.
 The list of these is `here <http://developers.facebook.com/docs/authentication/permissions/>_`

 LOG_LEVEL (optional) - A string value containing one of standard python logging